JamesBracken/Jamies-Gym/README.md

 After you have completed all these the website will start to be constructed by github pages, following this you will be able to open your page from the home page of your repository on the right side within the *Deployments* section

+**Forking**
+To fork this repository follow these steps

+1.Setup Git and make sure your git has github authentication 2.Go to the web page repository [Jamies Gyms](https://github.com/JamesBracken/Jamies-Gym) 3.Click on *fork* on the upper right portion of the page.
+4.This has now forked the repository to your own profile.
+5.Go to your profile and navigate to the forked repository.
+6.Click on *Code* above the list of forked files 7.Choose the option you need from the dropdown menu.

+Further assistance can be found [HERE](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) on the github Fork a Repo page
 ### Environmental variables / scripts
 This webpage does not require any environmental variables or scripts

 ## Acknowledgements
+---

 ### Code used
 * I did not use any code from any sources except the bootstrap library, comments are added for any bootstrap library code used